Austria's Erste denies report it has failed stress tests

 The ECB said it could not comment on individual institutions or on speculation.
 "Any inferences drawn as to the final outcome of the exercise would be highly speculative until the results are final on 26 October," said a spokesman.

-Austria's Erste (ERST.VI) told Reuters it had no reason to believe it will fail the test.
+Austria's Erste told Reuters it had no reason to believe it will fail the test.

 Banks have already had some feedback on the outcome of the tests through 'supervisory dialogues' with the ECB.
 They get the results on Thursday, ahead of a public announcement on Sunday, a week before the ECB becomes supervisor of the euro zone's banks.